Martinser/Awesome-Historical-Learning/README.md

 ---
 ## Acknowledgement
-The our project are based on [Ultimate-Awesome-Transformer-Attention](https://github.com/cmhungsteve/Awesome-Transformer-Attention) and [UM-MAE](https://github.com/implus/UM-MAE).
+The project are based on [Ultimate-Awesome-Transformer-Attention](https://github.com/cmhungsteve/Awesome-Transformer-Attention) and [UM-MAE](https://github.com/implus/UM-MAE).
 Thanks for their wonderful work.

 ## License